 Any man over 18 and with a private school education was deemed officer material and, given a minimum of training, competent to lead his men into battle.

 At the outbreak of war these young men (many were still just schoolboys) rushed to join the forces in Britain; they all thought the war would be over in a few weeks, months at most, and they didn’t want to miss out on the glory and fun.
 Many lied about their age and some 16-year-olds got into uniform with a nudge and wink from recruiting sergeants.

 George Morgan joined the West Yorkshire Regiment in 1914.
 He was 16 and he was concerned he would not pass a medical that required a chest measurement of a minimum of 34 inches.
 BBC History quotes Morgan’s later recollection: “I took a deep breath and puffed out my chest as far as I could and the doctor said ‘You’ve just scraped through.’
-It was marvellous being accepted.”
+It was marvelous being accepted.”

 Product of British Public Schools